Wayneoween/dnd5e_story_hotdq/_posts/2019-11-13-Ches_15th_through_26th.md

 At breakfast, Jemna grabbed Thoredims bowl and produces a curled up piece of bone from its contents, which was probably planted by the cultists, she explains.
 Still unsure about her motifs, the group wonders if Jemna herself may have planted it there?
-To get peace of mind, Thoredim asked Jemna to agree to step into a "Zone of Truth" cast by him and answer some questions.
+To get peace of mind, {% include glossary_link.html title="Thoredim" %} asked Jemna to agree to step into a "Zone of Truth" cast by him and answer some questions.
 After some questioning, the group was convinced her motifs are true, she really is driven by stopping the cultists.
 She is part of a cult but refused mentioning its